collective/collective.easyformplugin.createdx/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know on the issue tracker.
-We have a mailing list located at: project@example.com

 License